No homemaker should be without a Home Management Binder. Period!….okay well maybe not period….read on….

 Your home management binder will be an ever growing thing.
-Don't be afraid to edit it or tweak it to work for you.
-You may like your instructions to spread out on many separate pages or you may like all of your information consolidated in just a few pages (like me).
+Don’t be afraid to edit it or tweak it to work for you.
+You may like your instructions to spread out on many separate pages or you may like all of your information consolidated into just a few pages (like me).

 Whichever method you choose to build up your home management binder don’t be afraid to do what works for you.
 Every household organizer is as unique as the family or individual who uses it.

 Home Management Binders can be a lovely personal thing.
-The addition of favorite photographs, colorful artwork and sections unique to you and your household will keep you turning back to this resource day after day.
+The addition of favorite photographs, colorful artwork, and sections unique to you and your household will keep you turning back to this resource day after day.

 Check out my Put Your Homemaking Organizer Together the Series for more in depth details on putting your Homemaking Organizer together a new section each week!